University of Arizona

 Hi!
 I'm Jayati

-In terms of research, I'm passionate about genetics, nutrition, diet, & cardio-metabolic diseases.
+In terms of research, I'm passionate about genetics, environment, & cardio-metabolic diseases.
 Within genetic epidemiology, I'm interested in exploring polygenic risk prediction and gene-environment interactions in chronic diseases.
+I'm currently working on a project testing the use of polygenic scores in genetic causal inference for the relationship between cholesterol and heart disease.

 I look forward to a career in which I can use epidemiology & data science to improve large-scale public health outcomes using genetics.
-I have been an active participant in public health initiatives and organizations throughout my schooling.
-I am strongly committed to lending my voice to the needs of the underprivileged and historically minoritized communities around the world.
+I have been an active participant in public health initiatives and organizations throughout my time as a student.
+I am strongly committed to advocacy for underprivileged and historically minoritized communities around the world.

 Outside of research and academia, I am an active science communicator, writer, and musician (fun fact: I hold a bachelors-level degree in Indian Classical Music!).
 I enjoy living life as a continual learner.
 I'm always open to opportunities to build skills, advocate for community needs, & collaborate.